Written by Mark Fuller

 Why only five claims?
 This is simple.
 Too many claims and our product becomes overwhelming and will simply not deliver.
 Too few and you will have a difficult time communicating a significant value to your clients.

-Next we will use these terms to select the raw materials, NOT THE MATERIALS SELECTING THE PRODUCT!
+Next, we will use these terms to select the raw materials, NOT THE MATERIALS SELECTING THE PRODUCT!
 It can be complicated, but as one gets familiar with the materials one will see the value in this approach.
-For example suppose we want to deliver “moisturization.”
-In a lotion we can accomplish this with oils and butters (occlusive barriers, roughly like “deck sealant” keeping the moisture in), humectants (drawing water into the wood) and other great actives such as urea, Hyaluronic acid and various other ingredients readily available through retail to us all.
+For example, suppose we want to deliver “moisturization.”
+In a lotion we can accomplish this with oils and butter (occlusive barriers, roughly like “deck sealant” keeping the moisture in), humectants (drawing water into the wood) and other great actives such as urea, Hyaluronic acid and various other ingredients readily available through retail to us all.

 This approach will result in better products.
 It will produce more ethical products that actually deliver what we promise and not simply “hope in a bottle.”
 This will allow us to do what we all wanted to do from Day 1 – make products that will ethically bring good to our clients safely and effectively.

 Mark Fuller is a professional cosmetic formulator and would be happy to help with any formulation needs that you have.
 Mention that Saffire Blue sent you to save $200 off your formulation advice fees.
 You can contact him through his website Microformulation.com